openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 # Building the APK

 ---
-***Please not** With AndroidAPS version 2.3 it is not possible to build the APK with the latest Android Studio version.
-Please use Android Studio 3.4 from here https://developer.android.com/studio/archive?
+***Please note** With AndroidAPS version 2.3 it is not possible to build the APK with the latest Android Studio version.
+Please use Android Studio 3.4 from [here](https://developer.android.com/studio/archive?).

 ***Please note** when building AndroidAPS 2.0 apk: **Configuration on demand** is not supported by the current version of the Android Gradle plugin!
 If your build fails with an error regarding "on demand configuration" you can do the following:*
    * *Open the Preferences window by clicking File > Settings (on Mac, Android Studio > Preferences).*
    * *In the left pane, click Build, Execution, Deployment > Compiler.*